spectrocloud/librarium/content/docs/02-getting-started.md

 </PointsOfInterest>

-# Admin Dashboard
+# Tenant Admin Dashboard

-The menu within the Admin dashboard contains the Projects button.
+The menu within the Tenant Admin dashboard contains the Projects button.
 This is different from the Projects menu in the default dashboard.
-Within the Admin dashboard, the Projects button provides access to modifying a project itself (edit/configure/delete and the overall status), whereas the button in the default dashboard provides access to the cluster profiles inside the project.
+Within the Tenant Admin dashboard, the Projects button provides access to modifying a project itself (edit/configure/delete and the overall status), whereas the button in the default dashboard provides access to the cluster profiles inside the project.

-The Cluster Profiles button in the Admin dashboard provides the ability to create and manage global cluster profiles that can be used for cluster creation across all projects within a tenant.
+The Cluster Profiles button in the Tenant Admin dashboard provides the ability to create and manage global cluster profiles that can be used for cluster creation across all projects within a tenant.

 The <Tooltip trigger={<u>Roles</u>}>A <a href="/user-management/rbac#roles">Role</a> is a collection of permissions.</Tooltip> (and <Tooltip trigger={<u>Permissions</u>}><a href="/user-management/rbac/#permissions">Permissions</a> are associated with specific actions within the platform.</Tooltip>); (8) as well as <Tooltip trigger={<u>Users</u>}><a href="/user-management">Users</a> are members of a tenant who are assigned roles that control their access within the platform.</Tooltip> and <Tooltip trigger={<u>Teams</u>}>A <a href="/glossary-all/#team">Team</a> is a group of users.</Tooltip> allow the admin to set or restrict these attributes for one or more team members.
 See the <Tooltip trigger={<u>RBAC</u>}>Spectro Cloud's <a href="/user-management#rbac">RBAC</a> design allows granting granular access to resources and its operations.</Tooltip> section for more details.